Dollart: Environment and conservation

 The Dollart's extensive intertidal flats and salt marshes support rich benthic microphytobenthos and invertebrate communities that feed large numbers of waders and waterfowl along the East Atlantic Flyway.
 The Dutch sector alone comprises c.
 9,057 ha of open tidal area and 1,057 ha of salt marshes; the forelands on the German shore add several hundred hectares.
 The area is designated as a Ramsar site as part of the 121,620‑ha Wattenmeer, Ostfriesisches Wattenmeer & Dollart (listed 1976; on the Montreux Record since 1990), as Birds Directive and Habitats Directive sites, and—on the German shore—within the core zones of the Lower Saxony Wadden Sea National Park.
 In 2009 the transboundary Wadden Sea was inscribed on the World Heritage List for its outstanding biodiversity and geomorphological processes.

 High suspended‑sediment concentrations and persistent turbidity are long‑recognised ecological pressures in the Ems–Dollart system.
 Following construction and commissioning of the Emssperrwerk (Ems Barrier) at Gandersum in 2002—built for storm‑surge protection and to facilitate ship transfers from the Meyer Werft yard—Germany and the Netherlands agreed to develop a joint "ecological strategy for sediment management" to reduce the silt surplus, improve ecological status and increase climate resilience.
-On the Dutch shore, the Brede Groene Dijk (Broad Green Dike) pilot near Nieuwe Statenzijl demonstrates climate‑resilient dike reinforcement using clay produced from locally harvested estuarine silt; in 2022 some 70,000 m³ of matured clay was applied to strengthen a 750‑m dike section, with further roll‑out planned after 2025.
+On the Dutch shore, the Brede Groene Dijk (Broad Green Dike) pilot near Nieuwe Statenzijl demonstrates climate‑resilient dike reinforcement using clay produced from locally harvested estuarine silt; in 2022 some 70,000 m^{3} of matured clay was applied to strengthen a 750‑m dike section, with further roll‑out planned after 2025.